Mental Health Facilities Wheaton, IL

 Du Page County Health Department North Public Health Center - 7.0 miles from Wheaton, IL

 Du Page County Health Department North Public Health Center is a mental health clinic in Addison, Illinois, located at 1111 West Lake Street, 60101.
 Du Page County Health Department North Public Health Center offers outpatient treatment.
-Du Page County Health Department North Public Health Center provides cognitive behavioral therapy, dialectical behavior therapy and behavior modification to children / adolescents, adults and seniors 65 or older.
-Du Page County Health Department North Public Health Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by Du Page County Health Department North Public Health Center include case management, family psychoeducation and suicide prevention services.
+Du Page County Health Department North Public Health Center provides group therapy, behavior modification and cognitive behavioral therapy to adults, seniors 65 or older and children / adolescents.
+Du Page County Health Department North Public Health Center also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Some other services provided by Du Page County Health Department North Public Health Center include suicide prevention services, case management and family psychoeducation.

 Learn More